mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 Here's where it gets interesting.

 {% include verse.html
-text="Listen to me, O Jacob, and Israel, whom I called: I am he; **I am the first, and I am the last**." verse="Isaiah 48:12"
+text="Listen to me, O Jacob, and Israel my called: I am he. **I am the first.
+I am also the last.**" verse="Isaiah 48:12"
 %}

 {% include verse.html
-text="Thus says YHWH, the King of Israel, and his Redeemer, YHWH of hosts: **I am the first, and I am the last**; besides me there is no god." verse="Isaiah 44:6"
+text="This is what YHWH, the King of Israel, and his Redeemer, YHWH of Armies, says: “**I am the first, and I am the last**; and besides me there is no God." verse="Isaiah 44:6"
 %}